UPchieve/subway/README.md

 The root folder of the repository provides the bootstrap file `main.js` and a package definitions file.

-### config.js
+### config

-`config.js` contains a map of configuration keys for running the server.
+`config.ts` contains a map of configuration keys for running the server.
 All keys and sensitive information should be placed in this file.

 ### models